leuryr/optimization-project/README.md

 #### Running the build tools

-In order to get the build tools that were used set up on your system:
+In order to get the build tools that were used set up on your system, you must have [Node.js](https://nodejs.org/en/download/) and [Grunt](http://gruntjs.com/getting-started) installed.

 * Navigate to the project folder and run `npm install`